farhank9821/farhank9821/README.md

 - 👋 Hi, I’m @farhank9821
-- 👀 I’m interested in Web development,competitive programming,etc.
+- 👀 I’m interested in App development (Flutter) ,competitive programming,etc.
 - 🌱 I’m currently pursuing Artificial intelligence and data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on flutter projects
-- 📫 How to reach me ...
+- 📫 How to reach me farhank9821@gmail.com

 <!---
 farhank9821/farhank9821 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.